avantrec/soco-cli/README.md

                     'speakers' command.
 E.g., to set to speaker number 4 in the list, just type '4'.
 A negative number will unset the active speaker, e.g., enter '-1'.
-    'actions'   :   Show the list of SoCo-CLI actions.
+    'actions'   :   Show the complete list of SoCo-CLI actions.
     'exit'      :   Exit the program.
 '0' also works.
     'help'      :   Show this help message.
     'rescan'    :   If your speaker doesn't appear in the 'speakers' list,